itsBucko/qbcore-ac130/README.md

-jOIN THE DISCORD WHERE I RELEASE MORE PAID / FREE SCRIPTS AND MLOS
+JOIN THE DISCORD WHERE I RELEASE MORE PAID / FREE SCRIPTS AND MLOS

 https://discord.gg/G5Pm8NnyR8